ORM Connection Lifecycle Hooks

 Correlate checkout timestamps with application request IDs and distributed trace spans.
 Map each connection acquisition to a specific trace context using middleware injection.
 Set threshold alerts for connections held beyond defined SLA windows.
 Trigger automated pool dumps when overflow counters exceed 20% of max_overflow.

 Trace orphaned sessions using checkin failure logs and pool overflow counters.
 Compare active session counts against database pg_stat_activity or information_schema.processlist snapshots.
 If Django is in use, contrast its request-scoped connection binding with explicit pool lifecycle tracking.
-See Django Database Connection Management for middleware interception strategies.
+See Django Database Connection Management for middleware interception strategies, and Detecting ORM Connection Leaks in Production for the hold-time tracing and instrumentation workflow that turns these hooks into a leak alarm.
+When checkout latency itself is the symptom rather than orphaned sessions, treat it as a sizing problem and follow Detecting Connection Pool Saturation.

 Execute this diagnostic sequence during peak traffic windows: